Posts

 Image

-N on Operating Expenses incurred are unrelated to t he b usi ness operations suc h as loss o n t he sale of Fixed Asset, Restructuring Expense, etc. T hese are recorded i n Income Statement or Profit And Loss Account.
-Non-Operating Income or Non-Operating Revenue is derived from non operating activities suc h as Gai ns on Sale of Fixed Assets, Revenue Received from guilty party after winning a Lawsuit Case agai nst guilty party, Dividend Income, etc. T hese are also show n on Income Statement for t he period i n w hich these are ear ned.
+N on Operating Expenses incurred are unrelated to t he b usi ness operations suc h as loss o n t he sale of Fixed Assets / Non Current Assets, Restructuring Expense, etc. T hese are recorded i n Income Statement or Profit And Loss Account of the company for the current accounting period.
+Non-Operating Income or Non-Operating Revenue is derived from non operating activities suc h as Gai ns on Sale of Fixed Assets, Revenue Received from guilty party after winning a Lawsuit Case agai nst guilty party, Dividend Income, etc. T hese are also show n on Income Statement for t he period i n w hich these are ear ned by the company's business.

 Similarities & Differences Between Operating Expenses And Non-Operating Expenses